qzdl/pg-deploy/README.md

     - etc.
 -   Single source of truth for all declarations and changes to schemata in a repository
--   Using the database for generating the code for depoyment means syntax check for the schema
+-   Using the database for generating the code for depoyment means syntax and reference check for the schema
--   Make your own automated testing pipeline for the generated code
+-   Own automated testing pipeline for the generated code, hooks and so on.

 How it works - some theory: